Skip to main content

 30%

-Every time you place a trade, you're betting that price will move in your direction.
-Trendlines and channels tell you whether the market agrees.
-A valid trendline shows where buyers or sellers are consistently stepping in, and a channel frames the boundaries of that action.
-But most traders draw trendlines wrong: they connect two random points, call it analysis, and wonder why the "trendline" didn't hold.
-This lesson covers how to draw trendlines that actually mean something, how channels create tradeable ranges, and how to tell when a trend is weakening versus when it's done.
+Most traders draw trendlines wrong: they connect two random points, call it analysis, and wonder why the "trendline" didn't hold.
+This lesson covers how to draw trendlines that mean something, how channels frame tradeable ranges, and how to tell when a trend is weakening versus done.

 Two Points Don't Make a Trendline